 Reducing the use of toxic or harmful products

 Vinyl, plastic films and other materials from the petrochemical industry used to make the protective packaging for various products generally contain toxic products that are harmful to the environment.
 In addition, factories that produce these materials release a great deal of pollutants into the atmosphere.

 Ecological packaging is therefore made from materials that release as few pollutants as possible during manufacturing.
 For example, minimizing the use of dyes and adhesives is a good way to reduce the pollution businesses generate.

 Promoting recyclable materials

 Eco-design packaging can also involve the use of recyclable materials that give packaging a second life and serve to develop new products after their useful life, rather than ending up in the dump.
 Recycling is also an important environmental issue for many industries.

 The popular belief is that worrying about the environment automatically entails additional costs for an organization.
 However, eco-design can, on the contrary, generate significant savings.

 Less power consumption during production

-The manufacture of packaging like crates and boxes clearly requires a certain amount of energy, which itself has a cost.
-A company that implements an eco-design strategy will maximize its processes and render them more energy efficient.
-It will be able to reduce its reliance on energy sources such as gas or electricity, which will result in substantial savings.
+The manufacture of packaging like shipping crates and boxes clearly requires a certain amount of energy, which itself has a cost.
+Companies that implement an eco-design strategy will maximize their processes and render them more energy efficient.
+They will be able to reduce reliance on energy sources such as gas or electricity, which will result in substantial savings.